 If an individual dies without making a Will, they are said to have died ‘Intestate’.

-If balances are required to help you apply for Grant of Letters of Administration, please call Customer Service who will direct you to our Bereavement team for further guidance.
+If balances are required to help you apply for Grant of Letters of Administration, please contact Customer Service for further information

 Please see the list below of the order of who is entitled to act as Administrator and to apply for a Grant of Letters of Administration.

 - The surviving spouse of the deceased, provided such spouse survived the deceased by 28 days;